-Giving that our theme is responsive and it is adjusting its elements depending on the size of the browser, the cover images will be cut so they can fit into the hero and keep their aspect ratios.
+Giving that our WordPress themes are all responsive and are adjusting their elements depending on the size of the browser, the cover images will be cut so they can fit into the hero and keep their aspect ratios.
 Besides this, for the parallax effect, it needs to be resized up and down, so that the effect will take place.

 With that in mind, there’s no specific size for the images to guarantee that they will be displayed fully every time because this would mean to stretch them in most of the cases (e.g. when you have a wide image on a mobile portrait screen).